ccmucdenver/ccm-docs/docs/clusters_guide.md

 ### Template batch job scripts

 The templates batch scripts and simple examples to run are in <code>/storage/templates</code>.
-You can copy them from there, or clone the directory from https://github.com/ccmucdenver/templates.git.
-Type <code>make</code> in the <code>examples</code> directory to build the executables.
+You can copy the scripts from there, or git clone your own from [https://github.com/ccmucdenver/templates.git](https://github.com/ccmucdenver/templates.git) and build also the examples: Type <code>make</code> in the <code>examples</code> directory.

-#### A simple single-core job template alderaan_single.sh
+#### Single-core job

-This script will be suffient for most jobs, which do not use multiprocessing.
+This script will be sufficient for most jobs, such as those you code yourself which do not use multiprocessing.

      #!/bin/bash
      # A simple single core job template